Exec at Applebee’s franchisee fired over leaked email suggesting lower wages for ‘paycheck to paycheck’ employees - NewsBreak

 The executive, who was employed by the Missouri-based Apple Central Group, was fired on Monday, Applebee’s confirmed this week.

 “We are no longer competing with the government when it comes to hiring,” the email’s author explained.
 “Stimulus money is no more, supplemental unemployment is no more.
 This benefits us … people who [were] relying on unemployment money, simply will have less money to spend.
-It will force people back into the workforce.”
+It will force people back into the work force.”Restaurants and hotels fight other industries for the less than 100,000 Hoosiers looking for work

 The executive also acknowledged that “most of our employee base and potential employee base live paycheck to paycheck,” and some “will need to work more hours or get a second job” to maintain their current standards of living.